 Take notice that the following hydroelectric application has been filed with the Commission and is available for public inspection:

 j.
-Deadline for filing comments, motions to intervene, and protests: 15 days from the issuance date of this notice.
+Deadline for filing comments, motions to intervene, and protest: December 8, 2008.

 m.
 Individuals desiring to be included on the Commission's mailing list should so indicate by writing to the Secretary of the Commission.

-Any filings must bear in all capital letters the title “COMMENTS,” “PROTEST,” or “MOTION TO INTERVENE,” as applicable, and the Project Number of the particular application to which the filing refers.
-A copy of any motion to intervene must also be served upon each representative of the Applicant specified in the particular application.
+o.
+Any filings must bear in all capital letters the title “COMMENTS”, “PROTEST”, or “MOTION TO INTERVENE”, as applicable, and the Project Number of the particular application to which the filing refers.

 Kimberly D. Bose,